mikaelkindborg/VimanaCode/README.md

     cd vimana/v1_takeoff/
     php examples.php

-I created VimanaLang as an experiment, for the fun of it.
+I created Vimana as an experiment, for the fun of it.
 I am on old Lisp programmer and in school I had a Hewlett & Packard calculator with Reverse Polish Notation.
 Sweet memories.
 This is a retro project.

 [Watch introduction video](https://youtu.be/BE7UpUuumc4)